-49. Tailwind Marketing handled the online and other advertisements for Great Plains.
-Tailwind Marketing also handled the lead generation used to identify and solicit potential consumers.4

-50. Tailwind received \$100 for every borrower provided to Plain Green and Great Plains.
+Tailwind Marketing also handled the lead generation used to identify and solicit potential consumers. - 48.
+Tailwind received \$100 for every borrower provided to Plain Green and Great Plains.
 Tailwind's flat-fee was deducted from the nominal amount of the proceeds allocated to Plain Green and Great Plains.
-(Ex.
-3 at TF-VA045853; Ex.
-4 at \P 6).
+(See Ex.
+3 at TF-VA000923; Ex.
+4 at ¶ 6.)